uga-libraries/aspace_scripts/README.md

 Writes all subjects and agents to a spreadsheet with their title and URI.
 This script was made as the first step in a project to cleanup subjects and agents in ArchivesSpace.
 The final step is outlined in update_subjects_agents.py

+## get_aos_ms30002e.py

+This script gets all of the archival objects for ms3000_2e

+## get_uris.py

+Retrieves digital object URIs from ArchivesSpace using a preformatted spreadsheet input with titles and dates of archival objects to match to digital objects

 ## hargrett_cleanup_script.sql

 Runs several cleanup operations on our data before migration from Archivists' Toolkit to ArchivesSpace.
 It updates